Beavean/NewsHub/README.md

 * Light/Dark appearance support
 * iOS 14.0+

-## Overall requirements
+## Overall completed requirements

-✅ Latest Swift Version: The app is built using the latest version of Swift.
+✓ Latest Swift Version: The app is built using the latest version of Swift.

-✅ UIKit: The user interface is implemented using UIKit, not SwiftUI.
+✓ UIKit: The user interface is implemented using UIKit, not SwiftUI.

-✅ UITableView: Custom UITableViewCell with the following elements: source, author, title, description, and an image with a clickable link to the full news article using WKWebView.
+✓ UITableView: Custom UITableViewCell with the following elements: source, author, title, description, and an image with a clickable link to the full news article using WKWebView.

-✅ Favourite Button: Each UITableViewCell has a favorite button to add articles to the favorite list.
+✓ Favourite Button: Each UITableViewCell has a favorite button to add articles to the favorite list.
 Data is stored using Realm.

-✅ Saved Articles: Users can view their saved articles in a separate UIViewController.
+✓ Saved Articles: Users can view their saved articles in a separate UIViewController.

-✅ UIRefreshControl: Implemented for pull-to-refresh functionality.
+✓ UIRefreshControl: Implemented for pull-to-refresh functionality.

-✅ Loading View: A loading view is used for pagination
+✓ Loading View: A loading view is used for pagination

-## Main UIViewController requirements
+## Main UIViewController completed requirements

-✅ Sorting: Users have articles sorted by publishedAt.
+✓ Sorting: Users have articles sorted by publishedAt.

-✅ Filtering: Users can filter articles by category, country, or sources.
+✓ Filtering: Users can filter articles by category, country, or sources.

-✅ Search: A search feature allows users to search for specific articles.
+✓ Search: A search feature allows users to search for specific articles.

-✅ Pagination: The app supports pagination for fetching more articles.
+✓ Pagination: The app supports pagination for fetching more articles.

-✅ API Queries: Queries to the API are managed in a separate class.
+✓ API Queries: Queries to the API are managed in a separate class.

-✅ Architecture: MVVM or MVP architecture is preferred but not required.
+✓ Architecture: MVVM or MVP architecture is preferred but not required.